lexpk/Computer-Aided-Verification-UE/exercise2/readme.md

     - Boolean combinations `!`, `&`, `|`, `->` between boolean variables, constants and comparisons (e.g. `x & (y | proc = idle)`)
     - Inclusion operator `in` between variables and sets (e.g. `proc in {idle, entering}`)

-All files from exercise 1 fall in this subset an have been included in the [`examples`](examples) folder.
+All files from exercise 1 fall into this subset.
+They have been included in the [`examples`](examples) folder.
 You can use these files to test your implementation.

 For your convenience, I have included a parser for the specified subset of NuSMV.
 Its usage is demonstrated in the [`parse_demo.ipynb`](parse_demo.ipynb) notebook.
 A possible first step could be extending the class definitions in [`logic.py`](logic.py) with methods that convert the given constraints into z3 constraints, given parameters $k, l$.